-Business Experience: Mr. McDonald is Portfolio Manager for the Micro Cap, ESG SMID Cap, Small/Mid Cap Core, and Global Quality - Large Cap & International strategies.
-Prior to joining KCM in November 2005, as a Research Analyst, Mr. McDonald spent six years in various finance functions at The Boeing Company.
+Business Experience: Mr. McDonald is Portfolio Manager for the Micro Cap, ESG SMID Cap, Small/Mid Cap Core, and Global Quality - Large Cap & International strategies as well as Assistant Portfolio Manager for the Mid Cap Value strategy.
+Prior to joining KCM in November 2005 as a Research Analyst, Mr. McDonald spent six years in various finance functions at The Boeing Company.